piero-g/almadl-journals-layout/README.md

 ### Footer

-In OJS 2.4.X the footer has poor consistency, to style it appropriately the stylesheet implies that you enclose it in `<div id="footer">..</div>`
+In OJS 2.4.X the footer has poor consistency, to style it appropriately the stylesheet implies that you enclose it in `<div id="footer">..</div>` (possible as Journal Manager in 5.4 Journal Page Footer).